City of Kingston upon Hull

 A constituency is a specific geographical area that elects one Member of Parliament (MP) to represent them in the House of Commons.
 The United Kingdom is divided into 650 parliamentary constituencies, 54 of them are in Yorkshire and the Humber region.
 We have this list page for easy browsing of all UK parliamentary constituencies: List of Constituencies.

-Wards in Kingston upon Hull, City of
+Wards in City of Kingston upon Hull

 - Avenue